Scanning the tank test model

 Back in 1952 as a small boy he had seen John Cobb’s Crusader water speed record boat at Loch Ness.
 Days later the boat crashed at over 200mph killing Cobb.
 What wasn’t known until the publishing of the EVRO biography of Railton, was that Railton was very concerned by the management and failure of the project.
 In 1953, he spent 8 months designing a second-generation boat using everything he had learned from Crusader – possibly capable of speeds in excess of 300mph.

-The design never advanced beyond the National Physical Laboratory wind tunnel model due to inability to finance construction.
+The design never advanced beyond the National Physical Laboratory tank test model due to inability to finance construction.
 However, the model survived … and the transport box even has Reid Railton’s name on it.
 With no drawings and all the design features incorporated into the model, the question was whether the innovative design would be viable.
 Richard’s plan was to create a radio jet powered model to evaluate the design potential.

 With no evidence other than the model, Richard approached to the University of Nottingham Metrology Team for assistance to digitally scan the model in order to generate the drawings for the model build.